Preethijenitha/EEC-Course---LLM/README.md

-🚀 EEC Course — Large Language Models (LLM)
+##🤖 Large Language Model (LLM) Experiments & Workflows

-🔥 Hands-on implementations and structured experiments exploring LLM workflows, LangChain pipelines, Groq API integration, and advanced execution patterns using Python.
+🚀 A hands-on project exploring Large Language Models (LLMs), LangChain workflows, tool integration, structured outputs, and scalable AI pipelines using Python.

-🌟 About This Project
+🌟 Project Overview

-This repository contains structured experiments and implementations developed during the EEC LLM Course.
+This repository contains practical implementations and experiments with Large Language Models (LLMs).

-It demonstrates:

-✨ Prompt Engineering

-✨ LLM Chains & Pipelines

-✨ Conditional Execution

-✨ Parallel Workflows

-✨ Custom Tool Integration

-✨ Groq API Usage

-✨ TypedDict & Pydantic Models

-✨ Runnable & Lambda Patterns

-This project is designed to build strong foundational and practical knowledge in LLM-based application development.
+The goal of this project is to understand:

+How LLMs work internally

+How to build structured AI workflows

+How to integrate APIs like Groq

+How to design modular and scalable LLM systems

+How to handle outputs using structured schemas

+This project focuses on real-world AI engineering concepts rather than just basic prompt usage.

-🧠 Core Concepts Covered
+🧠 Key Concepts Covered

-🔹 Basic LLM Invocation
+🔹 LLM Invocation & Prompt Engineering

-🔹 Sequential & Conditional Chains
+🔹 Sequential Chains

+🔹 Conditional Execution

-🔹 Parallel Processing with Runnables
+🔹 Parallel Workflows

-🔹 Tool Creation & Integration
+🔹 Custom Tool Creation

-🔹 Environment Variable Security
+🔹 Runnable Patterns

+🔹 Structured Outputs (Pydantic / TypedDict)

-🔹 Structured Output Handling
+🔹 Secure API Key Handling

-🔹 Modular Code Architecture
+🔹 Modular Code Design

 📂 Project Structure